Register Guide for JUUL Merchants

 - Tap the trash icon to delete all items on the sale.

-By default, transactions are assigned to a ‘Walk-in’ customer.
-Learn how to change the customer tagged to the transaction.
+By default, sales are assigned to a ‘Walk-in’ customer.
+Learn how to change the customer tagged to the sale.

 - Tap the customer name or email.